mbd98/COMP409-Final/readme.txt

 As seen from the flow chart PDF, we have a recursive definition for n^2.
 Quite simply, SquareActor will spawn another SquareActor that will take n-1 as its token.

+Unfortunately, I was unable to get the program to exit once all input tokens were processed, so a helping hand will be needed!